jpsider/PowerRestCLI/readme.md

 ## Getting Started

-Download the ZIP from Github
+Install the Module from the PowerShell Gallery
-    Edit PathToModule\public\ConnectionVariables.ps1 to match your vCenter information.

-Then Import the module:

-    Download the files to local machine
-    Import-Module PathToModule\PowerRestCLI.psm1
+    Install-Module -Name PowerRestCLI

 ## Try it out